INMAS-Math/Workshop-01/README.md

 The menu at the top of the page contains the main commands and will indicate the type of cell where the mouse is focusing.
 Clicking on run is another way to run the current cell, equivalent to *Shift-Enter*.
 It is also possible to run all the cells in the notebook by selecting *Run All* under the *Cell* heading.
 Notice all the shortcuts indicated in these menus, providing a keyboard alternative.
 Moreover, the *Help* tab contains a *User Interface Tour*, as well as reference to the Python langage and its most popular packages such as pandas and NumPy, for example.
 Use these references if needed.
 You should minimally read the *User Interface Tour* if you are new to Jupyter Notebook.

-## Additional considerations on Windows
+## Additional considerations on Windows Computers

 On recent versions of Windows (e.g., version 11), *Controlled folder acces* might deny access to Python, resulting in the autosave feature of Jupyter Notebook reader to be broken.
 If you receive a message in Jupyter Notebook stating that the file you are using does not exist, the *Controlled folder access* feature of Windows is probably enabled and is prohibiting *python.exe* to write to the directory.
 To fix, open *Windows Security* -\> *virus and threat protection* -\> *virus and threat settings* -\> *Controlled folder access* -\> *Manage Controlled folder access* -\> *Allow an app through Controlled folder access* -\> (click yes) -\> *Add an allowed app* -\> *Recently blocked app* -\> *+add python.exe*.
 Alternatively, you can disable *Control access folder* for the duration of the training.